 Table 2.1.2.
-Gulf of Mexico king mackerel landings for the northern subzone inside the eastern zone.
-Landings (pounds whole weight) and percent of total landings were calculated for two different areas by reported area fished: Ecambia to Levy counties (statzones 7-10) and Citrus to northern Collier counties (statzones 4-6) for the most recent fishing seasons.
+Gulf of Mexico king mackerel landings for the Northern Subzone.
+Landings (pounds whole weight) and percent of total landings were calculated for two different areas by reported area fished: Escambia to Levy Counties (areas 70-109) and Citrus to northern Collier Counties (areas 40-69) for the most recent fishing seasons.